TynanSylvester/TyD/Proposal - patches.md

     # Select all root nodes named Goblin, and with a child named 'warCry' with string value 'Attack!'
     Goblin & warCry="Attack!"

+    # Select all goblins whose second weapon does ice damage
+    Goblin & weapons/@2/damageType=Ice

     # Select all goblins which are red or purple
     Goblin & (color=red | color=purple)

-    # Select all plant types which grow on sandy soil
+    # Select all plant types which grow on sandy soil (e.g. any child of soilTypes has a value of 'SandySoil')
-    # In detail:
-    # 1. Only accept nodes named PlantDef
-    # 2. Only accept nodes that pass the following test:
-    #   2a.
-Select all children of SoilTypes
-    #   2b.
-See if any has a value of 'SandySoil'
     PlantDef & soilTypes/*=SandySoil

     # Select all root nodes which have a child named 'species' with value 'goblin', and a child name 'weapon' with value 'axe'
     species=goblin & weapon=axe

     # Select the color of all axe-wielding goblins and orcs.
 Species is defined by a 'species' record.
-    (species=goblin | species=orc) & weapon=axe/color
+    (species=goblin | species=orc) & weapon=axe /color

     # Select the color of all axe-wielding goblins and orcs.
 Species is defined by record name.
-    Goblin | Orc & weapon=axe/color
+    Goblin | Orc & weapon=axe /color

     # Select all Goblins that can cast magic missile or fireball
     Goblin & (spells/*=MagicMissile | spells/*=Fireball)